What is Customer Service Software?

 Messaging

-- Support of SMS and messaging apps such as Apple Business Chat, Google Business Messages, WhatsApp, and others
+SMS and messaging apps such as Apple Business Chat, WhatsApp, and others.

-- Live chat or click to talk assistance at those points in a customer journey where customers are known to get stuck.
+Live chat software or click to talk assistance can provide help with common roadblocks or concerns, and provide contextual offers.
 Timely intervention has been proven to dramatically improve customer experiences and increase sales.

 Contextual offers